KedarnathPanigrahy/TravelManagementPortal/README.md

 service-registry : Is acts as a registry. transport-franchise-service : Is mainly for Transport Management transport-management-service : Is the main service from which it reroutes different services depends on the functionality carried out.

+For checking service-registry can open the portal at : http://localhost:8761/